valentingol/einx_tuto/EINX_TUTO.md

 ```

 Now it's better but still verbose and not easy to maintain if the shape will
-change.
+change in the future.
 Plus you have to remember all those pytorch functions that can be a pain.
-And their names are not necessarily the same in other backends leading to even more
+Their names are not necessarily the same across all the backends (numpy, pytorch, jax, ...) leading to even more
 functions to remember.

 That's where `einx` (and `einops`) comes in.
-They add general functions to manipulate
+They add general functions to manipulate tensors
 that take in input the full description of the inputs and outputs shapes as strings.
-So the comments you made to track the shapes are now directly in th code itself,
+The comments you wrote to track the shapes are now directly in th code itself,
 guaranteeing that the code is always up to date and readable.
-Plus the functions
+Plus the functions names and usage
-are always the same across backends.
+are unified for all the backends.
 Here it is your code with `einx`:

 ```python
 dense = torch.randn(3, 16)